Cloud Files cURL Cookbook

 $ curl -X POST -d @mydocument.json -H "Content-Type: application/json" https://www.example.com/form

-You can also specify the data as a quoted string, but this can be
+You can also specify the data as a quoted string, but this can be unwieldy when done from the command line.

-Perform an HTTP PUT operation
+Perform an HTTP PUT Operation

-receiving server knows what kind of file it is. cURL automatically
+header of the uploaded object so that the receiving server knows what kind of file it is. cURL automatically passes through the required Content-Length

-file uploads in a standard fashion.
+headers to ensure that the file uploads in a standard fashion.
 Use the following syntax:

 $ curl -X PUT -T myobject.jpg -H "Content-Type: image/jpeg" https://www.example.com/upload

-View the HTTP headers
+View the HTTP Headers

+Many operations do not return a response body, just response headers.
 These headers contain useful information, such as the HTTP response code.
-To view the
+To view the HTTP response headers, use the -I

-example.
+option, as shown in the following example.
 This option is the equivalent of an HTTP HEAD request (X HEAD):

 $ curl -I https://www.example.com